← All essays

 Revocable instantly (one operation, global effect)

-Rotatable without losing history (KERI pre-rotation)
+Rotatable without losing history (pre-rotation built in)

 1 identity.
 1 device-bound key.
 Zero copyable secrets.